When is the best time to see the Northern Lights in Lofoten, Northern Norway?

 Even during autumn, the weather conditions are again a crucial factor.
 Some years we have one storm after another, and we can never say for certain when or how many, but the storms themselves can be quite the experience.
 Some years offer dry and beautiful months with clear skies, like right now.
 This autumn has until now offered us mainly clear weather and given us many great Northern Lights shows already from the beginning of September.

 Mid-November to mid-April is the best time to come if you wish to experience the Northern Lights with a Winter Wonderland scenery.
 The snow might not have settled, neither in November, December or January yet, but statistically the winter has arrived.
-Some years there might be a lot of snow, other years it can be less.
-Same as in autumn, the weather conditions may be challenging and in one day, it can be everything from a blizzard to a calm and a starry sky.
+Some years there might be a lot of snow; others might have less.
+As in autumn, the weather conditions may be challenging, and in one day, it can be anything from a blizzard to a calm and starry sky.
 February, March and April are the most stable snowy months for those who love winter.
-These months are often called ‘the light winter time’ as the sun is back and offer longer days.
-During these months you can also experience the traditional Lofotfiske.
+These months are often called ‘the light winter time’ as the sun is back and offers longer days.
+During these months, you can also experience the traditional Lofotfiske.
 Read more about winter in the Lofoten Islands here.

 How many days should I book?